 Thinking about selling your home?

-Two numbers will help you decide how to structure commissions and even choose a listing agent.
+Two numbers will help you choose a commission structure and maybe even your listing agent.

 $